Jeff Hendrick: 2015–2016: Further play-off disappointment

 Hendrick scored his first goal of the 2015–16 season in a 2–2 draw away at Leeds United on 29 December 2015.
 He scored his second of the season in the 3–1 away win against Brentford on 20 February 2016.
 After being out of first-team action since March, Hendrick returned for the final league match against Ipswich Town on 7 May but was an unused substitute.
 Derby finished in fifth place in the Championship and qualified for the play-offs where they would meet Hull City in the semi-final.
 Hendrick was again an unused substitute in the semi-final first leg but returned to the starting line-up for the second leg and played the full 90 minutes as Derby lost 3–2 on aggregate to the Tigers.

-Hendrick's 2016–17 season did not get off to a good start as he picked up a hamstring injury in a 2–0 loss to Barnsley on 13 August 2016.
+Hendrick's 2016–17 season started off poorly as he picked up a hamstring injury in a 2–0 loss to Barnsley on 13 August 2016.